-The TBON will issue a "FAST PASS" originator number to be provided by each candidate to the company performing the fingerprints, informing them that TBON is requesting the CBC report be sent to TBON.
-Each candidate is responsible for making an appointment according to the directions in the admission packet using the originator number provided to have the fingerprint check completed.
-Candidates are also required to pay the cost of the background check and finger print scanning.
+Once students have applied for a "FAST PASS" from the TBON, the TBON will issue an originator number to be provided to the company performing the fingerprinting.
+Each candidate is responsible for making an appointment according to the directions in the admission packet using the originator number.
+Candidates are also required to pay the cost of the background check.

 Once the process is completed the company will submit the results to the TBON.
-If the fingerprint scan is rejected for some reason, you will be notified to repeat the scan.
+If the fingerprint scan is rejected for any reason, you will be notified to repeat the scan.
 Otherwise, reports will be submitted to TBON in approximately 7 to 10 days.
 The TBON will then notify the candidate of the results.
-Candidates with a clear check will receive a blue card indicating the finding.
-It is very important for applicants to keep the blue card for their records and provide a COPY of both sides of the card to the academic advisor.
+Candidates with a clear background check will receive a blue post card indicating the finding.
+It is very important for applicants to keep the blue card for their records and provide a COPY of the card to the academic advisor.

 Candidates with a positive background check will also be notified by TBON and asked to submit a petition for a Declaratory Order, if you have not already completed the process.
 The petition will be reviewed by TBON.
 Until the positive background check is cleared by TBON, the candidate will not be allowed to register for courses.